What concrete action can Vermont take to reduce unjustifiable racial disparities?

 Jamaican-American man from Danville was unfairly detained because of similarities to a wanted Florida man.

 The House on Friday concurred with a final version of a bill that requires police to collect race data about drivers during roadside stops.
-Rep. Bill Lippert, D-Hinesburg, presented the final version, agreed to by a House-Senate conference committee, to the House.
-The House endorsed it and sent it to the Senate for final approval. […]
+Rep. Bill Lippert, D-Hinesburg, presented the […]

 “It is not OK – it is not OK – for someone to travel in one part of Vermont and to fear being racially profiled," Rep. Bll Lippert said.